vivek7405/gatsby-starter-netlify-cms/src/pages/blog/2020-08-05-john-hunter-surgeon.md

 ### Memorials

-* The John Hunter Clinic of the [Chelsea and Westminster Hospital](https://en.wikipedia.org/wiki/Chelsea_and_Westminster_Hospital "Chelsea and Westminster Hospital") in London is named after him,\[[30]](https://en.wikipedia.org/wiki/John*Hunter*(surgeon)#cite_note-30) as are the [John Hunter Hospital](https://en.wikipedia.org/wiki/John_Hunter_Hospital "John Hunter Hospital") in Newcastle, Australia and the Hunterian Neurosurgical Laboratory of the Johns Hopkins Hospital.
+* The John Hunter Clinic in [Chelsea and Westminster Hospital](https://en.wikipedia.org/wiki/Chelsea_and_Westminster_Hospital "Chelsea and Westminster Hospital") in London is named after him.
+* The [John Hunter Hospital](https://en.wikipedia.org/wiki/John_Hunter_Hospital "John Hunter Hospital") in Newcastle, Australia and the Hunterian Neurosurgical Laboratory of the Johns Hopkins Hospital are also named after him.
 * His birthplace in Long Calderwood, Scotland, has been preserved as [Hunter House Museum](https://en.wikipedia.org/wiki/Hunter_House_Museum "Hunter House Museum").